Peter Ingham (bishop): Early years

 Ingram was born in Crows Nest, New South Wales, to George and Marjorie (née Hyndes) Ingham.
 His early education was completed at St Leonard's Primary School in Naremburn and St Pius X College in Chatswood.
-He studied for the priesthood at St Columba's Seminary in Springwood and St Patrick's Seminary, Manly, He was as a priest by Cardinal Gilroy at St Mary's Cathedral, Sydney, on 18 July 1964.
+He studied for the priesthood at St Columba's Seminary in Springwood and St Patrick's Seminary, Manly.
+He was ordained a priest by Cardinal Gilroy at St Mary's Cathedral, Sydney, on 18 July 1964.

 Ingham served as an assistant priest in Rosebery, Newtown, St Mary's and Auburn South (all New South Wales).
 He was the private secretary to Cardinal Freeman and secretary of the Archdiocese of Sydney.

 Ingham was nominated as a monsignor by Pope John Paul II in 1986.
-In 1990 he was appointed parish priest of St Charles' Ryde.
-He was appointed as an auxiliary bishop in the Sydney archdiocese on 24 May 1993 and consecrated on 12 July by Cardinal Edward Clancy as the Titular Bishop of Pudentiana.
+In 1990 he was appointed parish priest of St Charles Ryde.
+He was appointed an auxiliary bishop in the Sydney archdiocese on 24 May 1993 and consecrated on 12 July by Cardinal Edward Clancy as the Titular Bishop of Pudentiana.

 Bishop of Wollongong

 Ingham was appointed to his bishopric on 6 June 2001 and installed as the fourth Bishop of Wollongong on 25 July 2001.

-Ingham is a member of the Bishops Commission for Liturgy and the Bishops Commission for Mission and Faith Formation.
+Ingham was a member of the Bishops Commission for Liturgy and the Bishops Commission for Mission and Faith Formation.
 In 2006 he was elected President of the Federation of Catholic Bishops Conferences of Oceania.
 In October 2008 he participated in the 12th Synod of Bishops at the Vatican.

 In September 2009, Ingham was appointed by Pope Benedict XVI to participate in the Special Assembly for Africa of the Synod of Bishops, themed "The Church in Africa, at the Service of Reconciliation, Justice and Peace", that was held from 4 to 25 October at the Vatican.

 On 16 March 2007, Ingham dedicated the renovated St Francis Xavier's Cathedral, Wollongong, as a sacred place, not previously undertaken by church officials despite over 162 years of service at the location.

-Retirement
+Retirement and death

 Ingham announced his retirement on 30 November 2017.
 Brian Mascord was immediately appointed to succeed Ingham as Bishop of Wollongong and was installed on 22 February 2018.
+Ingham died on 26 April 2024, at the age of 83.